batpartners/batpartners.github.io/en/_posts/2024-12-17-DataType-RobTarget-On-Position_Dynamic.md

 ## Built-in Param | Basic Params​

 * **Split Start** : Can split the first TargetPlane Data of the TargetPlane.
 The default state is False.
-* **Split Start** : Can split the last TargetPlane Data of the TargetPlane.
+* **Split End** : Can split the last TargetPlane Data of the TargetPlane.
 The default state is False.

 <br>